Wage and Hour Laws in South Carolina | Current South Carolina Labor Laws

 Vacation Leave

-Nonetheless, employers must understand that they may need to draft a legal obligation to fulfill their promise of vacation.
+Nonetheless, employers must understand that they may need create a legal obligation to fulfill their promise of vacation if they decide to provide the benefit.

 Sick Leave

 South Carolina law does not require its employers to provide paid or unpaid sick leave benefits to their employees.
 If an employer decides to do so, it should be indicated in the employment contract.
+This includes bereavement leave (as called grievance leave).
 However, they are mandated to conform to the Family and Medical Leave Act and other federal laws, requiring them to offer sick leave benefits.

-Some sick leave policies allow employees to take time off if they are sick or need to care for a child, spouse, or even parents.
+If an employer chooses to provide sick leave, sick leave policies can be created that allow employees to take time off if they are sick or need to care for a child, spouse, or even parents.
 On the other hand, other sick leave guidelines may require further revision and review for those requiring additional leave.

 Holiday Leave

-Employers in South Carolina are not required to offer their employees holiday leave, whether paid or unpaid.
+Employers in South Carolina are not required to offer their employees holiday leave, whether paid or unpaid, as part of their employment relationship.
 These private employers may even ask their workers to work on holidays.

 There is no premium pay for private employees working on holidays unless their work hours fall under the standard overtime law.
 If an employer decides to offer holiday leave benefits, it should be stated in the employment contract terms and company policy.